 We conducted our audit in accordance with International Standards on Auditing (ISAs).
 Our responsibilities under those standards are further described in the Auditors' responsibilities for the audit of the financial statements section of our report.
-We are independent of the Company in accordance with the International Ethics Standards Board for Accountants Code of Ethics for Professional Accountants (IESBA Code), and we have fulfilled our other ethical responsibilities in accordance with the International ethics standards are sufficient and appropriate to provide a basis for our opinion.
+We are independent of the Company in accordance with the International Ethics Standards Board for Accountants Code of Ethics for Professional Accountants (IESBA Code), and we have fulfilled our other ethical responsibilities in accordance with the IESBA Code.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion.